 The foundation stage covers areas such as accounting, finance, marketing, economics and management and consists of preparatory course work necessary for the higher level MBA courses.
 The MBA stage refers to the HEC compliant MS/MBA program requirements.

 There are two strands of the standard MBA program; MBA Program with specializations and Specialized MBA programs.

 MBA Program with Specializations

 MBA Program with specializations allows the students to specialize in majors such as Marketing, Finance, Human Resource Management, Logistics and Supply Chain Management and Development Studies.
 Credit hour requirements for this program may vary in accordance with the duration of the previous qualification and the amount of relevant foundational background for the MBA stage:

-- MBA Program for applicants with 4-year bachelor degree from IoBM in business related disciplines such as BBA (Honors), BS Joint (Honors), BS (Honors) Accountancy, Management & Law are exempted from the foundational stage, and their MBA program is of 36 credit hours.
+- MBA Program for students with 4-year bachelor degree from IoBM in business related disciplines such as BBA (Honors), BS Joint (Honors), BS (Honors) Accountancy, Management & Law are exempted from the foundational stage, and their MBA program is of 36 credit hours.